Shifted Symplectic Geometry by Examples: Shifted symplectic linear algebra

-How is \cref{first idea} incarnated in this situation? \begin{Idea} One shall replace $\omega_{|\wedge^2L}=0$ by the condition that $\omega_{|\wedge^2L}:\wedge^2L\to k$ is \emph{homotopic} to zero.
-The data of the homotopy $h$ shall be part of the structure.
+How is \cref{first idea} incarnated in this situation? \begin{Idea} We will replace $\omega_{|\wedge^2L}=0$ by the condition that $\omega_{|\wedge^2L}:\wedge^2L\to k$ is \emph{homotopic} to zero.
+The data of the homotopy $h$ will be part of the structure.
 This is equivalent to requiring that the composition

 is homotopic to zero (we will say \emph{null-homotopic}), via the homotopy $h^\flat$. \end{Idea} \begin{Idea} Recall from \cref{first idea} that we assume $\omega^\flat$ is a quasi-isomorphism.
 Inspired by its equivalent formulation (c), the maximality condition shall be replaced with the condition that the null-homotopic sequence \eqref{null-sequence} is an exact triangle.
 In particular, it induces a long exact sequence